Ridge Landing Airpark: Facilities

-Ridge Landing covers an area of 135 acre at an elevation of 140 feet (43 m) above mean sea level.
+The airfield covers an area of 135 acre at an elevation of 140 feet (43 m) above mean sea level.
 It has one asphalt paved runway designated 15/33 which measures 3,000 by 60 feet (914 × 18 m).

-Ridge Landing is a gated community with grass taxiways and all roadways separate.
-The runway has pilot controlled lighting and is controlled by the Ridge Landing Home Owner's Association.
+Ridge Landing consists of grass taxiways and all roadways separate.
+The runway has pilot-controlled lighting and is controlled by the Ridge Landing Homeowner's Association.

-Ridge Landing offers airplanes and airport homes with private airstrips.

 Nearest airports

 Public use airports located in the vicinity include: